meenhar/phonepe-Data-Visualization/README.md

 ├── Business Case Study.docx # Scenario definitions and insights
 ├── powerbi_report.pbix # Power BI dashboard file
 ├── state_lat_lon.sql # State coordinate mapping table

+## Conclusion
+This project provides a clear visualization of PhonePe's digital payment data across India.
+Using MySQL, Streamlit, and Power BI, we analyzed trends in transactions, user growth, insurance, and device usage.
+The dashboards and geo maps offer useful insights for understanding regional payment behavior and business opportunities in the digital economy.